AlthafSinghawansaUHN/cfmedipseq_pipeline/README.md

 # Running

+To run the pipeline you must activate a base conda environment containing the key anaconda dependencies, this is stored under the name "pipeline-cfMeDIP-core"
+The launch.sh bash file sources conda to activate this using the env.sh bash file, so if you need to change path dependencies and names edit those files

 Prior to running will require setting of environments on SLURM with `bash set_environment.sh`

 To run the pipeline on SLURM, submit the launch.sh file with `sbatch launch.sh`.